Dheerajchopra01/Meme-Generator/README.md

 # Meme-Generator
-This is React.js based Meme Generator project.
-You can generator your custom Meme in 10 seconds.
+This is react.js based meme generator tool for digital marketing companies.
+You can generator your custom Meme in 10 seconds

 Tech used - HTML5, CSS3, Javascript, React.js.